shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

       - b \; (∂_x ∧ ∂_z)^{♭♯} & + a \; (∂_y ∧ ∂_z)^{♭♯} &                         \\
       \end{bmatrix}

-   .. rubric:: Apply musical operators using the euclidean metric
+   .. rubric:: Apply the musical operators, using the euclidean metric

    .. math::